sarahajones/theme-academic-cv/content/publication/ashcroft-jones-person-2025/index.md

   and mobility patterns during a recent, near-universal shift in human behavior: the COVID-19 pandemic in New York City.
 We surveyed N = 1049 residents capturing three key decision-making preferences: temporal discounting, loss aversion, and agency.
-  In tandem, population mobility in 2020 was measured for six different “place” categories (grocery stores/pharmacies, general retail, arts/entertainment, restaurants/bars, education, healthcare) using mobile phone-derived foot-traffic data.
+  In tandem, population mobility in 2020 was measured for six different "place" categories (grocery stores/pharmacies, general retail, arts/entertainment, restaurants/bars, education, healthcare) using mobile phone-derived foot-traffic data.
 The results indicate that decision agency and choice preferences were significantly correlated